-Mattresses are made from fire retardent fabric and are a C.M.H.R foam encapsulated sprung unit.
-It is recommended that mattresses be stored on edge during winter.
+Mattresses are made from fire retardent fabric and foam.
+It is recommended that mattresses be stored on edge and covered during winter.

 Try to keep your cushions away from direct sunlight.

 Curtains

 It is recommended that the curtains in your caravan are washed on a delicate cycle at 30°C. This will not damage the clip glides.